gantry/docs/pages/01.gantry5/01.basics/10.terminology/docs.md

 The difference between these two can be summed up as follows:

 A module position is a container in which you can assign modules so they appear on the front end.
 A module instance is a single module, injected directly into a specific place in the page.

+### Chrome

+You'll find settings for `Chrome` in some particles, as well as in many Joomla-related modules.
+This is not a specific term to Gantry 5, but the question comes up from time-to-time what a Chrome setting is in a particle's configuration.

+Module Chrome is something which is used in Joomla (and WP, though often referred to by another name) as an HTML wrapper around the module.
+You could use table, divs, lists, etc. to wrap around the modules.
+You could also remove the HTML altogether.
+The feature is still there, but it's really not that useful anymore as you can do almost all of it with simple CSS3.
+Gantry 5 provides a single chrome option out of the box, it's called "gantry" and you can see it in module positions.